quchen/articles/monad_fail.md

 2. On GHC 7.12 release

     - With GHC 7.12: People get warnings and should fix their code
-    - In GHC 7.13: Change desugaring to use `mfail` instead, remove `fail`
+    - Some time after that, in GHC 7.13: Change desugaring to use `mfail` instead, remove `fail`.
+Don't do it right away or a lot of Hackage packages won't build with HEAD.

 3. The switch in GHC 7.14